gvwilson/thirdbit/src/fiction/beneath-coriandel/index.md

 And a young to protect now.
 Ah, ah, Swallow.
 You mind me of my own awakening.
 Not enough, revenge.
 Not enough to save myself.
-Not even enough perhaps to save the world, but what else save to try?
+Not even enough perhaps to save the world, but what else but to try?

 Oh yes, I still remember my young days.
 I did not use *that* spell for long life, such that steals a day from you each time you sleep, so the span of life